+Program 1-D

-Program 1 Eclipse-City along China's Silk Road in Uyghur - Kazakh - Mongolian Country Eclipse-City is happy to announce its main China eclipse-program.
+Eclipse-City along China's Ancient Silk Road From Kashgar to Hami

+Eclipse-City is happy to announce its extended China eclipse-program.

-Our 2008 main eclipse program for China will take you primarily to China's Northwestern Uyghur Autonomous Province of Xinjiang.
+Our extended 2008 eclipse program for China will take you primarily to China's Northwestern Uyghur Autonomous Province of Xinjiang.

 Xinjiang is the largest political subdivision of China - it accounts for more than one sixth of China's total territory, a quarter of its boundary length, but only 1.5% of its total population.
 It is divided into two basins by the Tianshan Mountain range.
 Dzungarian Basin is in the north, and Tarim Basin is in the south.
 Xinjiang's lowest point is located in the Turfan Depression, 155 meters below sea level (second lowest in the world).
 Its highest peak, K2, the second highest mountain in the world, is 8,611 meters above sea level, at the border with Pakistan.

-Our core program (1A) concentrates on a 9-day tour starting and ending in Urumqi, the capital city of Xinjiang province.
-We will travel some 2,000 km by comfortable tourist coach busses along China's Silk Road and experience unforgettable highlights, such as the view of crystal clear lakes at an elevation over 2,000 meters, drive along the world's second lowest point in Turpan Basin, visit ancient caves with Buddhist paintings, shop in multi-ethnic bazaars, witness stunning sand dunes, watch and/or ride the famous Barkol horse or camels and of course, enjoy more than 2 minutes of totality in our specially built camp in the Gobi Desert.
+This tour, based around our core program (1A), emphasizes even more the historical richness of the Silk Road in the Xinjiang province.
+We will travel some 2,000 km by comfortable tourist coach busses along China's Silk Road and experience unforgettable highlights, such as the view of crystal clear high altitude lakes surrounded by snow-caped mountains, drive along the world's second lowest point in Turpan Basin, visit ancient caves with Buddhist paintings, shop in multi-ethnic bazaars, witness stunning sand dunes, watch and/or ride the famous Barkol horse or camels and of course, enjoy more than 2 minutes of totality in our specially built camp in the Gobi Desert.

 You will be accompanied by our multilingual staff, bilingual local guides, and of course, astronomy experts from the international community as well as from Urumqi Observatory.
 We have personally inspected all hotels, 2 to 4 stars depending on the visited locations.
 Our "Kazakh Eclipse Cities" will be ashore lake Balikun and on "the dunes", on our viewing site, both incredible locations.
 Full board and an award winning show and eclipse gala dinner, will make this trip, an unforgettable experience.
-For those customers wishing to have a more comprehensive package, we do also offer programs, which allow you to start or end (1B and 1C) your journey in Beijing or Shanghai, with all inland flights and Beijing sightseeing (Program 1B only) included.

 The Olympic Summer games start on August 8th 2008 in Beijing.
-We do therefore strongly recommend to place your bookings for these programs as early as possible.
-Welcome again to Eclipse-City ederia Mollan P
+We do therefore strongly recommend to place your bookings for the tour as early as possible.

+Welcome again to Eclipse-City

+ederico Tollan P
-Managing Director Eclipse-City Ltd.

-Where the moon mates the sun
+Managing Director Eclipse-City Ltd. Where the moon mates the sun www.eclipse-city.com

+Program 1-D

-Program 1 Eclipse-City along China's Silk Road in Uyghur - Kazakh - Mongolian Country
+Eclipse-City along China's Ancient Silk Road From Kashgar to Hami